Shareholder Alert: Lowey Danne - GuruFocus.com

 NEW YORK, Dec.
-16, 2022 (GLOBE NEWSWIRE) -- Lowey Dannenberg P.C., a preeminent law firm in obtaining redress for consumers and investors, reminds investors of the pending lead plaintiff deadline for the securities class action lawsuit against Olaplex Holdings, Inc. (“Olaplex”) ( OLPX).
+16, 2022 (GLOBE NEWSWIRE) -- Lowey Dannenberg P.C., a preeminent law firm in obtaining redress for consumers and investors, reminds investors of the pending lead plaintiff deadline for the securities class action lawsuit against Freshworks Inc. (“Freshworks”) (NADAQ: FRSH).

 About Lowey Dannenberg